mitre-public/open-aria/docs/how-to/inspect-dataset.md

 ### Run `InspectDataset` and generate a plain Map

 - Add `--map` to the command, and you'll also get a plain map with a black background
-- e.g. Run: `java -cp open-aria-0.2.0.jar org.mitre.openaria.InspectDataset -f sampleData.txt.gz --nop --map`
+- e.g. Run: `java -cp open-aria-0.2.0.jar org.mitre.openaria.InspectDataset -f sampleNopData.txt.gz --nop --map`
 - The map looks like:
   ![map](./../assets/plain-map-of-sampleData.txt.png)